Salvador Sobral: Health

 On 5 September 2017, Sobral announced that he would go on a temporary hiatus due to health concerns, following a last concert on 8 September, in the gardens of Casino Estoril, in Cascais.
 "It is not a secret that I have a fragile health; I have a problem.
 It is, unfortunately, time to hand over my body to science and to abandon my life of concerts and music; time to leave for a while from this civilian world and go to another where, certainly, my problem will be fixed.
 Unfortunately, I do not know how long this will take."
 On 8 December 2017, Sobral underwent a successful heart transplant.
-He left hospital in January 2018, with doctors telling him to "take life quietly" and "keep away from crowds."
+He left the hospital in January 2018, with doctors telling him to "take life quietly" and "keep away from crowds."

 In October 2020, Sobral was diagnosed with COVID-19 after attending one of his sister's concerts but, by his own account, made an easy recovery having self-isolated for 20 days.